 Rotate the vase as you work to fill it with pebbles so that your bulb stays centered in the vase, and to hide as many of the roots as you can.
 You can also gently shake the vase so the pebbles will settle evenly.

-Sometimes the leaves will grow first, and sometimes the flower will.
-Don’t worry if the leaves start to grow first, that doesn’t mean your amaryllis won’t bloom.
+Sometimes the leaves will come first, and other times the flower will.
+Don’t worry if the leaves start to grow first, that doesn’t mean it won’t bloom.
+Just give it more time.

-Caring for an amaryllis growing in water is a bit different than caring for them in soil.
-Here are some tips for the best success…
+Caring for an amaryllis growing in water is a bit different than it is when they’re planted in soil.
+Below are some tips for the best success, you can read my complete amaryllis plant care guide for more details.

 - Make sure to keep the water fresh so that it stays clean.
-Flush the vase with fresh water once a week for best results.
+Flush the vase once a week for best results.

 The Downside Of Forcing Amaryllis Bulbs In Water

-Growing amaryllis bulbs in water is a fun project, and can add a lovely dramatic effect to your Christmas or holiday decor, but… there is a downside.
+Forcing amaryllis in water is a fun project, and can add a lovely dramatic effect to your Christmas or holiday decor.
+But… there is a downside.

-However, if the bulb is firm, and isn’t showing any signs of rot after you remove it from the water, then you certainly could try planting it in soil.
-But it may take a few years of growing it in dirt before your amaryllis will bloom again.
+However, if the bulb is firm and isn’t showing any signs of rot when you remove it from the water, then you certainly could try planting it in soil.
+But it may take a few years before your amaryllis will bloom again.

 More Houseplant Care Posts